Have you recently received a letter from us?

 Charging orders

-If you own a property, your creditor can ask that the Court secure the Judgment against your property.
-If successful, your creditor will be able to register a charge against your property at the Land Registry.
-If you were then to sell your property or remortgage, your creditor would look to be paid from any sale/remortgage proceeds.
+If you own a property, your creditor can ask the Court to secure the Judgment against it.
+Upon success, your creditor will be able to register a charge against your property at the Land Registry.
+In the event of a property sale or remortgage, the creditor would look to be paid from any sale/remortgage proceeds.

 A charging order does not mean that your creditor can immediately take possession of your property and sell it to recover the sums owed.
 Your creditor can make an application to Court for an Order for Sale in certain circumstances which would then entitle them to take possession of your property and sell it.
 If you are concerned about this you should contact an advice organisation or seek legal advice.